edeprince3/gpu_dfcc/README.md

     you have a GPU to drive your monitor in addition to a compute-oriented card.

+* **ACTIVE_GPUS** (string):

+    the specific gpu's you would like to use.
+If this is not specified the code will automatically find the gpu(s) with the highest memory up to the number of gpu(s) specified with NUM_GPUS.
+Ex. active_gpus '1-3' This will pick the 1st and 3rd gpu in the system but not the 0th or 2nd.

 * **MAX_MAPPED_MEMORY** (int):

     the maximum amount of pinned CPU memory.
 This